ahaleemnka/excel-utility/README.md

 ---

 ## Changelog
+### Version 1.4.0 (2025-01-14)
+- **Enhancement**: Improved handling of Excel sheet names.
+  - Sheet names now support special characters and invalid characters are replaced with dashes.
+  - Leading and trailing whitespace in sheet names is automatically trimmed.
+  - Sheet names exceeding 31 characters are truncated to comply with Excel's limitations.
+- **Feature Update**: Removed the `sheetName` attribute from the `@ExcelMapper` annotation.
+The sheet name is now provided as a parameter to the `ExcelUtility.mapToExcel` method.
+- **Bug Fixes**: Improved handling of metadata processing and data mapping.

 ### Version 1.3.0 (2025-01-05)
 - **Enhancement**: Improved processing of lists and maps for Excel output.
   - Lists are now converted to comma-separated strings for better readability in Excel cells.